An ontological argument for fundamental physics

 Modal realism is an argument that the idea of possible worlds is indispensable for philosophy and therefore the possible worlds must exist.
 This is very much like the Quine–Putnam indispensability argument which argues for the existence of the mathematical Platonic realm based on its indispensability to science.
 In our context since only worlds governed by string/M-theory are possible worlds it means that the set of possible worlds and the set of actual worlds both coincide with the string theory landscape.

 Swampland (physics) is the set of (apparently) consistent effective field theories that cannot be UV completed into quantum gravity.
 Similarly, we can define Swampland (philosophy) as the set of (naively) consistent-looking possible worlds that are not actually consistent.
 The former Swampland is contained in the latter.
-Everything outside of the string theory landscape is contained in Swampland (philosophy), including theism, non-theistic supernatural religions that are compatible with atheism like Buddhism, pseudoscience, nonreligious supernatural beliefs, etc.
+Everything outside of the string theory landscape is contained in Swampland (philosophy), including theism, non-theistic supernatural religions that are compatible with atheism like Buddhism & Jainism, pseudoscience, nonreligious supernatural beliefs, etc.

 Rigour